reasonmii/data-science-study/statQuest/simpleLinearRegression.md

 ```

 **Call**
-<br/>The first line just prints out the original call to the lm() function
+- The first line just prints out the original call to the lm() function

 **Residuals**
-<br/>This is a summary of the residuals (the distance from the data to the fitted line)
+- This is a summary of the residuals (the distance from the data to the fitted line)
-<br/>Ideally, they should be symmetrically distributed around the line
+- Ideally, they should be symmetrically distributed around the line

 **Coefficients**